greenboxal/doggohub/doc/development/ui_guide.md

 ## Mobile screen size

-We want GitLab to work well on small mobile screens as well.
+We want DoggoHub to work well on small mobile screens as well.
 Size limitations make it is impossible to fit everything on a mobile screen.
 In this case it is OK to hide part of the UI for smaller resolutions in favor of a better user experience.
 However core functionality like browsing files, creating issues, writing comments, should be available on all resolutions.